AMDmi3/opening_hours.js/holidays/README.md

 * Note that you should include the definitions in order (see [#126](https://github.com/opening-hours/opening_hours.js/issues/126#issuecomment-156853794) for details).
 * Please also add the source for this information (in form of an URL) as comment.
 Like shown in the examples above.
 Usually Wikipedia in the local language is a great source.
+* You can use `make check-holidays` to check all regions of all countries.

 [ohlib.holidays]: https://github.com/opening-hours/opening_hours.js/tree/master/holidays
 [ohlib.holidays.de.yaml]: https://github.com/opening-hours/opening_hours.js/blob/master/holidays/de.yaml